*I don’t really mean that.

 Beethoven “stole” from Mozart, Brahms “stole” from Beethoven, and so on.
 Brahms famously said, after a critic pointed out that a piece of his music sounded like Beethoven, “Of course it does.
 Any horse’s ass knows that it sounds like Beethoven.”

-If you love the subject or quote, then steal like an artist and share it with your Tribe.
+If you love the subject or quote, then steal like an artist and share it with your peeps.
 To quote one artist who specializes in repurposing other’s art, “Bottom line, nothing is original.
 All creative work comes from what came before.”

 So… “Rip off everyone you know, follow or admire; bring that stuff back to your desk, combine it with your own ideas and thoughts, transform it into something completely new, and then put it out into the world so others can steal from you.”